Written in V — MIT Licensed

 plugins enable / disable allActivate or deactivate all plugins at once

-plugins delete <name>Remove an installed plugin entirely
+plugins delete <name>Remove an installed plugin and its entire directory